 Over the last three years, the department has made significant progress improving its operations and we remain committed to continual improvement.
 We value the role that audits can play in further enabling us to do so.
-This annual audit will be used by the department to continue focusing on these process changes moving forward.
+This annual audit will be used by the department to continue on this path of improved effectiveness.